viebel/blog.klipse.tech/_posts/2017-03-14-secured-eval.md

 # Final remark

-If you find a way to run dangerous code in Klipse secured more, please be kind and send me a private email to: viebel@gmail.com
+If you find a way to run dangerous code while in Klipse secured more, please be kind and send me a private email to: viebel@gmail.com